Sowhum/RISC-processor/README.md

 # RISC-processor
-A simple RISC 16 bit processor desgined in verilog following harvard architecture consisting of a 5 staged pipeline
+A simple RISC 16 bit processor desgined in verilog following harvard architecture consisting of a 5 stage pipeline